telerik/ajax-docs/controls/checkbox/client-side-programming/events/overview.md

 * **[OnClientMouseOut (mouseOut)]({%slug checkbox/client-side-programming/events/onclientmouseout%})** - raised when the mouse leaves the control.

-To handle the desired event, the user must set the respective property to the name of the JavaScript function handling the event or to anonymous JavaScript function.
+To handle the desired event, the user must set the respective property to the name of the JavaScript function handling the event or to an anonymous JavaScript function.
 Here is an example:

->caption Example 1: Passing named (non-anonymous) JavaScript function.
+>caption Example 1: Passing a named (non-anonymous) JavaScript function.

 ````ASP.NET
 <script type="text/javascript">